St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 Many friends of mine come to me asking for advice about how to start programming, or in some cases, how to proceed after their first "Hello World" *(yeah, all of us feel excitement after we run our first Hello World, come on)*.

-The main purpose of this post is to give advices and resources to anyone who is interested in this journey of learning, whatever reason motivates you, professionally or just by hobby.
+The main purpose of this post is to give advices and resources to anyone who is interested in this journey of learning, whatever reason motivates you, professionally or just by hobby, and what are the main things you must keep in mind when learning and practicing new things when it comes to software development.

 <!--more-->

 ## A simple analogy

-Let's say that you, my reader, want to learn how to cook.
-In this post, if this were a blog related to culinary , I would recommend you many books about recipes you would enjoy to do.

-You would probably do many of these recipes successfully, with many positive feedbacks from another people, of course, if you had followed the recipes instructions correctly.
+Let's say that you want to learn how to cook.
+In this post, if this were a blog related to culinary, I would recommend you many books about recipes you would probably enjoy cooking.
+You would probably do many of these recipes successfully, with many positive feedbacks from another people - of course, if you had followed the recipes instructions correctly.
 But, if you want to change something in the recipe, or if some ingredient is missing, what are you supposed to do without knowing what was happening inside the head of who write the recipe?

-This is the concept we are going to see in this post, through this analogy: the act of following a set of instructions **versus** the act of understand the theory behind it.
-In the programming world, we can follow this analogy too, just by comparing the act of programming **versus** the act of understand the theory behind the program.
+This is the concept we are going to see in this post, through the following comparison: the act of following a set of instructions **versus** the act of understand the theory behind it.
+In the software development world, we can follow this comparison too, just by comparing the act of programming **versus** the act of understand the theory behind the program.

 It's very common to find resources with the promise of teach some topic in a short time of time, like the series "Learn *[insert_here_the_language]* in 21 days".
-These kind of material, while present the main concepts of the language, can lead to us to a fake understand what really is the act of programming.
+These kind of material, while present the main concepts of the language, can lead to us to a wrong understanding about what really is the act of programming.

-A software developer is not only someone which knows one or many programming languages; a software developer is someone that in the search for the **answer of a problem**, uses these many programming languages and tools.
+A software developer is not only someone which knows one or many programming languages; a software developer is someone that in the search for the **answer of a problem**, uses these many programming languages and tools, and understand how all these resources he has can work together to solve his problem.

 **And this is it what we do everyday: solve problems**

-So, this is my advice for beginners: focus on the ability to solve problems, instead of learning x programming languages and n frameworks.
+So this is my advice for beginners: focus on the ability to solve problems, instead of learning x programming languages and n frameworks.

 ## Real world problems

 On our everyday lives, we face many situations where we need to take actions for their accomplishments.
 You can think in many of these situations, since the act of brushing your teeth, open a door, clean a room, drive, by many others.
 All these activities are made by many steps that together, accomplish the activity.

-This is the main philosophy a software developer must have in his mind is the **act of divide some activity into steps**, or in other words, decompose the problem in many steps.
+This is the main philosophy a software developer must have in his mind is the **act of divide some activity into steps**, or in other words, decompose the problem in small parts.

 As example, we can decompose the act of making an apple pie: